totuni/esp-studio-examplesII/Utilities/lua_pattern/README.md

 This example demonstrates how to use a Lua-based Pattern window.
 The model identifies increases in a stock's price within a specific time interval.

 ---
-**NOTE:**
-Use this example with SAS Event Stream Processing 2024.03 and later.

----

 For more information about how to install and use example projects, see [Using the Examples](https://github.com/sassoftware/esp-studio-examples#using-the-examples).